AtlantaEmrys2002/LEO_Satellite_Network_Topology_Design/README.md

 takes significant execution time.
 However, a large proportion of this code is automatically parallelised -  if you have access to a significant number of CPU cores, this code will run significantly faster over several days.
 To generate an overview of the results of ```report.sh```, run ```results.sh``` to build a csv file.

+**This work has made use of the Hamilton HPC Service of Durham University.**